envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

    {{< /tip >}}
 3. Grab 38 more waveform objects and place them in descending order, one below the previous.
-4. Arrange your waveform objects in groups of three and connect each set of three to a mixer.
+4. Arrange your waveform objects in groups of three and connect each set of three to a mixer, then to an envelope.
 5. Name your waveform and mixer objects like so:

    ![](/images/ss_asd6.png)